PennTURBO/disease-diagnosis-knowledgegraph-pipeline/SNOMED_RDF_generation.md

 - Run the umls2rdf Python script to dump the MySQL contents to RDF

 The detailed directions below are optimized for use on a Mac or a Linux computer with a graphical desktop.
 The same steps could be performed on a Windows PC or a command-line-only Linux environment with a few modifications.
 Some of the manual steps can even be automated with the [MetaMorphoSys Batch approach](https://www.nlm.nih.gov/research/umls/implementation_resources/community/mmsys/BatchMetaMorphoSys.html), although creating the required properties files in a plain text editor is complex.

+Roughly 100 GB is required for the downloaded `.zip` file, the unzipped `.nlm` files, the `.RRF` extracts created by MetaMorphoSys, and the MySQL tables.
+I have run the whole process on Mac with 32 GB RAM.

 ## Downloading a UMLS full release archive